EEEManchester/git_for_ROS/README.md

 # git_for_ROS
-example repo for how you might set up git for a catkin_ws in ROS
+Example repo for how you might set up git for a catkin_ws in ROS

-### Disclaimer ;)
+### Disclaimer...
 This is the way I have found useful, since I often use submodules, there are probably other and better ways to use Git with catkin_ws!

 ## Initialising the Git Repo

 I use the src folder as the location for my Git repository.
-I have made the repos for CARMA visible as an example.
+I have made the repos for the CARMA robot visible as an example.

 Then, if I want to clone the project onto a new machine (e.g., a new version of CARMA) I would do the following: